How to Create a Positive Candidate Experience According to Job Seekers

 “I think many employers ‘sugar coat’ the job — this may get employees in the door but they may quit soon after starting if you are not transparent about what the job is really like [and] what is actually expected.”

 As an employer, you probably have a pretty good idea of what the role entails.
 Be sure that you are portraying the role accurately in job postings and in interviews to avoid misleading or disappointing applicants.
+This is an easy and effective first step in improving your candidate experience.

-Improve communication with candidates during interviews
+Improve interactions with candidates

 Show that you’re a great place to work